Editor’s note: Pompelmo Gelateria is closed for the season but will be open again in Spring 2018.

 If you’d like to make your taste buds dance and your heart happy then there is a special place in downtown Westerly that you just have to visit.
 It’s called Pompelmo Gelateria, a delightful shop that sells homemade delicious gelato and sorbetto in all sorts of unique flavors.
-This month they will celebrate their first anniversary in business.
 What’s neat is that their start-up story is as cool as the tasty treats they sell!

 About five years ago, Melanie Wolf, a Spanish professor at the University of Rhode Island and Boston College, had the idea to start a summer business to have something to do between the spring and fall semesters.
 She and her husband, Denis St. Amand, a commercial fisherman, started talking about the possibilities.
 They noticed ice cream shops with long lines of people waiting to buy treats on hot summer days and started to consider a similar venture.
 That was about five years ago.